University-of-Texas-at-Dallas-Education/.github/profile/README.md

     - `mistral.mixtral-8x7b-instruct-v0:1`
     - `mistral.mistral-large-2402-v1:0`

   Populate `AVAILABLE_MODELS` with a comma-delimited list of the supported models you wish to make available.
-To use the Anthropic or Mistral models, you will need to enable them in your AWS account and then update the `AVAILABLE_MODELS` environment variable in the `amplify-genai-iac` project and run `terraform apply`.
+To use the Anthropic or Mistral models, you will need to enable them in your AWS account and then update the `AVAILABLE_MODELS` environment variable in the `CometAI-genai-iac` project and run `terraform apply`.
 For Bedrock models, please ensure you have requested access in the appropriate regions.

   Example:
   ```